For poor Bulgarians, anywhere else is a better bet

 The nationalist Attack party has been the main beneficiary of discontent and with 5 percent support, could hold the balance of power in parliament.

-It has alarmed investors with pledges to nationalize energy distributors, raise taxes for the rich and revoke concessions for gold and water.
+It has alarmed investors with pledges to nationalise energy distributors, raise taxes for the rich and revoke concessions for gold and water.

-The interim government is redirecting 20 million levs ($13 million) to create 16,000 temporary jobs but the European Commission says a more concerted effort, including labor and education reform, is needed.
+The interim government is redirecting 20 million levs ($13 million) to create 16,000 temporary jobs but the European Commission says a more concerted effort, including labour and education reform, is needed.

 That will take too long for Angelov, who plans to join his mother in Greece, where she works caring for an elderly lady and sends back 300 euros a month.